hashicorp/consul/plugin/health/README.md

 * `coredns_health_request_duration_seconds{}` - duration to process a /health query.
 As this should be a local operation it should be fast.
-A (large) increases in this duration indicates the CoreDNS process is having trouble keeping up.
+A (large) increases in this duration indicates the CoreDNS process is having trouble keeping up with its query load.

 ## Examples